TheEpikDuck/SeniorSeminar/README.md

 1/22/2024
 Put data files in, I might have to reorganizae them though since its quite mess right now.
 Still working on the late student part, hopefully i cant figure it out by tommorow.

+1/24/2024
+fixed the last student code

 1/26/2024
 fixed the tester, working on the choices right now

+1/30/2024
+still working on the choices also working on the number of people per session